Dr Raphaële Garrod

 Teaching

-I teach Magdalen undergraduates the first-year Prelims course in French.
+I teach undergraduates the first-year Prelims course in French.
 For Honours, I teach second and final years sixteenth- and seventeenth-century texts (papers VII and X).
 I also teach translation into French and from early modern French.

 I lecture across the period, on Rabelais, Pascal, Descartes, early modern travel narratives and visual cultures.
 I am committed to the close reading of texts and to actors category: the past may well be a foreign country, yet one way of making it familiar is to try to speak the language.
-I run the MsT seminar on early modern invention with Jenny Oliver.
+I run the MsT seminar on early modern invention with Wes Williams.
 Whenever possible, and at every level, I try to teach with rare books in Magdalen library.

 I welcome applications from prospective postgraduate students working on early modern French and European (neo-Latin) texts, especially those interested in the interplay between scientific culture and literature, wanting to read travel narratives, to investigate diplomatic encounters, or to explore early modern translation.